jk8968/Money-Machine/etoro_momentum_bot/README.md

 Add your eToro **API credentials** under **ETORO_API_KEY = "your_key"** and **ETORO_USER_KEY = "your_user_key"**.
 You can find those keys under [eToro web](https://www.etoro.com/settings/trade).

+Run **install.bat** file, this will install python if its not yet installed and install the libraries that are needed for the script to run

 To make the bot run automatically every week search for **Task Scheduler** in windows.
 Create new task using **Create Task**.